philipturner/transimpedance-amplifier/README.md

 Use thick film 0603 as an "origin" or normalized value, from which other capacitances are scaled.
 It is the case size I will use in the PCB.
 Scaling behavior comes mostly from lengthening and separating the sharp ends of the conductors.
 Scaling of height could both increase and decrease capacitance, making it troublesome to model.
 Therefore, we don't need to worry about the lack of height data for Vishay (2009).

+I developed two fittings of the data ([source](https://docs.google.com/spreadsheets/d/1QVJOiaRJbdRXN7CXii3z91K5A64h3VmgLCsRjpDpIrQ/edit?usp=sharing)).
+One extrapolates based on the parallel plate model.
+The other extrapolates based on the parallel wire model.
+Here are the final values for capacitance, after correcting for the discrepancy between "flip chip" and "wrap around".

+_Extrapolated capacitances for each geometry, in fF._

+The Vishay data predicts ~74 pF, double the simulation result.

-Conclusion: Continue trying things in the simulator, to gather more data and explain the discrepancy.
+<b>Option 1:</b> Continue trying things in the simulator, to raise the lower bound for capacitance with an 0603 case size.
 This single parasitic value is the reason for the entire 2nd stage of the TIA.
 If the cutoff frequency is ~13 kHz, the ADS8699 cannot facilitate tuning.

+<b>Option 2:</b>Switch to the larger 0805 size, which will certainly have more capacitance than 0603 and match previous expectations.

+Conclusion: Go with option 2, reworking the equations to handle an unknown value in the range of 74&ndash;250 fF.
+If this makes the design unworkable, revert to option 1.